Mages-Alliance/library/LIBRARY_SPEC.md

     - This wing is dedicated to the tools, techniques, and meta-practices of magic itself.
 It contains the Tomes that define *how magic is made*.

 2.  **/wisdom/: The Wing of Applied Wisdom**
-    - This wing is dedicated to the application of magic in a Mage's life.
-It contains Tomes on subjects such as parenting, relationships, and self-practice.
+    - This wing is dedicated to the application of magic in a Mage's life and the foundational principles that inform practice across domains.
+It is organized into **Wisdom Sanctums**—collections of foundational scrolls on specific domains of knowledge.

+    **Active Sanctums:**
+    - **Alliance**: Wisdom on the Mages' Alliance, decentralized collaboration, and ethical considerations
+    - **Communication**: Foundational wisdom on communication as reality formation, serving as the philosophical foundation for the Tome of Communication

+    **Planned Sanctums:**
+    - **Cooperation**: Wisdom on strategic collaboration, trust evolution, and game-theoretic foundations (in development)

+    This wing contains both philosophical foundations (sanctums of distilled wisdom) and practical applications (Tomes on living the practice).
 It defines *how magic is lived*.

 3.  **/voices/: The Hall of Voices**
     - This wing is the public square of the Alliance.
 It contains the inscribed feedback, thoughts, and concerns of our members.
 It is the chronicle of *how magic is experienced*.